 Hawkins was playing the club scene in Alabama and Tennessee until he was snapped up by FAME studio, where he backed such notables as Aretha Franklin and Wilson Pickett.
 He and Barry Beckett, along with David Hood and Jimmy Johnson, founded Muscle Shoals Sound Studio and Rhythm Section in 1969, and the stars literally fell on Alabama for about two decades.

-In the ’90s, they sold Muscle Shoals Sound Studio, although Hawkins continued to manage it, and produces and records to this day.
+In the ’90s, they sold Muscle Shoals Sound Studio, although Hawkins continued to manage it and produce records.
 In 1995, he was inducted into the Alabama Music Hall of Fame.

 Bob Seger recordings